mozilla/pkipolicy/rootstore/policy.md

 9. We expect CAs to maintain current best practices to prevent algorithm attacks against certificates.
 As such, the following steps will be taken:
-    -   after June 30, 2011, software published by Mozilla will return an error when a certificate with an MD5-based signature is used;
+    -   software published by Mozilla will return an error when a certificate with an MD2, MD4 or MD5-based signature is used;
-    -   all end-entity certificates with RSA key sizes smaller than 2048 bits must expire by December 31, 2013;
-    -   after December 31, 2013, Mozilla will disable or remove all root certificates with RSA key sizes smaller than 2048 bits; and
+    -   software published by Mozilla will return an error when the SSL/TLS certificate has an RSA key size smaller than 2048 bits; and
     -   all new end-entity certificates must contain at least 20 bits of unpredictable random data (preferably in the serial number).